harvard-dce/mh-selenium/README.md

 ### Ghost Inspector test commands

-Preliminary support for executing Ghost Inspector tests is provided via the `mh gi` command group.
-Options for these commands are simply passed along to the `py.test` subprocess, so for now take a gander at the [pytest-ghostinspector](https://github.com/harvard-dce/pytest-ghostinspector) docs to see what those options should be.
+Support for executing Ghost Inspector tests is provided via the `mh gi` command group.
+Options for these commands are translated and passed along to `py.test` which uses the `pytest-ghostinspector` plugin to execute or list the available tests.

 #### gi list

+    Usage: mh gi list [OPTIONS]

+      Collect and list available tests

+    Options:
+      --key TEXT    ghost inspector API key
+      --suite TEXT  ID of a ghost inspector suite --test TEXT   ID of a ghost inspector test --help        Show this message and exit.

 #### gi exec

+    Usage: mh gi exec [OPTIONS]

+      Execute tests

+    Options:
+      --runners INTEGER  num tests to run concurrently [default: 4] --var TEXT         extra test variable(s); repeatable
+      --key TEXT         ghost inspector API key
+      --suite TEXT       ID of a ghost inspector suite --test TEXT        ID of a ghost inspector test --help             Show this message and exit.

+#### Integration with mh-opsworks

+Ghost Inspector tests can be executed in the context of your [`mh-opsworks`](http://github.com/harvard-dce/mh-opsworks).
+See the `README.ui-testing.md` doc in that repo for details.

 ### Specifying an alternate driver: `-D, --driver` option